 Welfare facilities sufficient for the number of persons working on the site must be available from the start of site activities, with the permanent facilities operating from mains supply operational as soon as possible.
-The scope and suitability of these facilities must be regularly reviewed to facilitate all site personnel needs.
+The scope and suitability of these facilities should be regular review to facilitate all site personnel needs.